-America, History and Life is a primary index to research in U.S. and Canadian history.
+America, History and Life is a primary index to research U.S. and Canadian history.
 It provides abstracts of scholarly literature on the history and culture of the U.S. and Canada from pre-historic times to the present.
-It covers 1800 journals in many languages and includes citations to book reviews, media reviews and dissertations.
-This database contains journal articles plus citations with links to full text articles in other databases.
+Abstracts are available for over 1,800 journals from 1895 to the present.
+Some full-text articles are provided, plus citations with links to full text articles in other databases.

-The Biography in Context database integrates Gale biographies with full-text magazine articles, images, and website links.
-Search for current or historic people by name, occupation, nationality, ethnicity, birth/death dates and places, or gender, or by keyword and full text.
+Integrates Gale biographies with full-text magazine articles, images, and website links.
+Search for current or historic people by name, occupation, nationality, ethnicity, birth/death dates and places, gender, or by keyword.
 The Marquis Who's Who module provides quick reference information on over 1 million additional people whose entries have appeared in more than 20 Marquis sources published from 1985 to the present.

-EEBO is a full-text electronic collection of images of all books, pamphlets, and broadsides published in the English language in any country from 1475 through 1700.
+Digitized books, pamphlets, proclamations, almanacs, and broadsides published in the English language in any country from 1475 through 1700.
+Note that searching is limited to title, author, and subject.
 It includes the works listed in: --Pollard & Redgrave's Short-Title Catalogue (printed materials published in English from 1475 to 1640) --Wing's Short-Title Catalogue (printed materials published in English from 1641 to 1700) --Thomason Tracts (compendium of broadsides on the English Civil War printed between 1640 and 1661).
-The EEBO Text Creation Partnership (EEBO-TCP), a separate but closely linked project at the University of Michigan, is creating a subset of fully searchable texts from the titles available in EEBO.

 This HeinOnline collection brings together, for the first time, all known legal materials on slavery in the United States and the English-speaking world.
 This includes every statute passed by every colony and state on slavery, every federal statute dealing with slavery, and all reported state and federal cases on slavery.